 Here are my tips:

 Use medium heat - once the sauce starts simmering, set the heat to medium.
-High heat can easily burn the sauce, especially with all that extra starch added from the pasta.
+High heat can easily burn the sauce, especially with all that extra starch added to the pasta.

 Set the timer - after adding the pasta, set your kitchen timer or timer on your phone.
-This is the sure-fire way of not overcooking the pasta.
+This is the surefire way of not overcooking pasta.

 Stir every 3 minutes - to prevent the pasta from sticking at the bottom.
 Don't leave the pot unattended!

 Check doneness at 8-10 minutes - some pasta cooks faster while some need a longer cooking time.
 So tasting it sooner is another way of preventing it from getting mushy.

 Turn off the heat, as soon as the pasta is ALMOST AL DENTE.
 The residual heat will continue cooking the pasta.